NtshuxieGitHub/NtshuxieGitHub/README.md

 <h1 align="center">Hi there👋, I'm Ntshuxeko!</h1>
 <p align="center">
-🚀 Full-Stack Developer | Web Application Development | Data-Driven Solutions
+🚀 Software Engineering | Full Stack Web Application Development Enthusiast | Data Science Enthusiast
 </p>

 ---

 ## 🚀 About Me
-Passionate developer with experience in React and Next.js, currently working on building and deploying web and mobile applications from scratch and building skills in AI and data science.
-The goal is to become a high-value Full-Stack developer.
+**Passionate developer with experience in Software Engineering, Software Consulting, Business Intelligence, and Application Development.** I'm especially drawn to Web Development and Data Science, and I’m currently focused on building both data science models and full-stack web applications.

+My goal is to become a full-stack developer focused on building web applications that incorporate data science solutions.
+I’m particularly interested in developing interactive apps where users can input data, trigger predictive models in the backend, and receive results through a clean, intuitive UI.

+With a foundation in Python and MATLAB, I’m strengthening my Python skills for data science.
+At the same time, I’m sharpening my front-end skills in HTML, CSS, and JavaScript, and upskilling in frameworks like React and Next.js to eventually bridge the gap between web and data.

 ---